stelzinga/MF/Management_Framework.md

 - Procurement (Staff, Suppliers)
 - Communications (Client, Suppliers, Staff, and more broadly Stakeholders)
 - Marketing (Clients, Competitors)

-- Operations (Operations)
+### Business Functions vs Operations

-In literature, Operations is often *also* defined as a Business Function, hence the later entry in above list.
+In literature, Operations is often *also* defined as a Business Function, hence the very first entry in above list.
 In the Management Framework, Operations are considered separately, as the core of a Venture, but that approach does not exclude Operations to be also considered a Business Function (it is purely a category to which the POLC can be applied!).

+### Business Functions & Departments
-Notably in large corporations Business Functions are are often so important and work-intense, that dedicated departments are set up for them.
+Notably in large corporations Business Functions are are often so work-intense, that dedicated departments are set up for them.
 Such dedicated departments can be defined as Activities within Operations or as Suppliers to Management, or a mix thereof.
 In such cases, the difference between Suppliers and Business Functional departments is that the latter is often deemed internal to the Venture and often, but not always, has a strong focus on services provided to Management and less to the Operations.

-Note that not all Business Functions always exists as such, or if they do, they are regrouped or split within Business Functional departments.
-For example the Department CorpSec or Corporate Secretariat combines Legal and Tax.
+Note that not all Business Functions are represented through departments as such, or if they do, they are regrouped or split within a departments.
+For example, the Department CorpSec or Corporate Secretariat often combines Legal and Tax in a single department.
+Some Ventures split Finance into two dedicated departments, one for Accounting and one for Financing.
 IT is nowadays a dedicated department, but that was not the case 20 years ago.
-Marketing may exists within Operations as the Sales department, etc.
+Marketing may exists within Operations combined with the Sales department, etc.
 Ventures having an audit department often do not necessarily consider it a Business Function, but rather an independent organisation within the Venture.

+### Business Functions & Functional Overlap
-Last but not least, many Business Functions have considerable overlap.
+Many Business Functions have considerable overlap.
 For example, Procurement which is strongly concerned with Suppliers has a strong dependency on Legal with regards to the contracts between the Venture and the Supplies.
 Such overlaps are the case for most Business Function.

+### Business Functions & POLC
+As explained earlier, the POLC are Management Functions i.e., like a mathematical function they apply some logic on some variables to produce some output or deliverable.
+The Business Functions are similar in that they apply some logic to produce an output specific to the topic they are concerned with.
+However, the logic applied in Business Functions is the POLC.
+Take for example the Business Function Finance.
+The output of this function is recording and reporting of Financial data (accounting) and creating the most efficient corporate structure such that Liabilities and Equity are optimally funding the Operations (Financing).
+IN order to do this, a Plan needs to be elaborated, Staff need to be organised to perform certain Activities in relation to these Finance topics, they need to be led by someone to achieve the Objectives set out in the plan and there has tobe some form of Supervision and reporting on it.
+In other words, the POLC are applied to specific topics of a going concern Venture.

 The following sections cover the Business Functions:
 ________________________________________
 ## Finance